Counseling for Children Ages Three to Twelve

 - sibling rivalry

-Second, the child goes with the therapist into the play therapy room where he or she enters a world of pretend, the place where deep and long-lasting personal healing can occur.
+For the second part of the session, the child goes with the therapist into the play therapy room where he or she enters a world of pretend, the place where deep and long-lasting personal healing can occur.
 Depending on clinical issues, the parent may or may not accompany the child.
 Spontaneous play therapy is a right brain experience.
-Present-day neurological research supports this experiential, somatic modality for healing trauma.
+Present-day neurological research supports this experiential, somatic modality for healing trauma – not just Talking, even for very bright, verbal children.
 When children respond to the play therapy, they face their deepest issues through their play themes, and they release what is holding them back in their growth and development.
 They become better able to express feelings appropriately: they heal.

 We call it Play-Family Therapy because the parents are very much involved in the process, and we care about all family members, including a recognition of the influence of previous generations on the current state of the family and of the child.
 When the family has come as a group to work on family-wide issues, there is a concern about all members, at least initially.
 At the same time, we respect that parents are often more worried about one child in the family, so we also want to give individual attention to this child.
 Over the course of the therapy work, parents and children together learn to discuss the "hard-to-talk-about things".
 We also build in monthly Parent Education and Dialogue Meetings attended by the parents, without the children present.
 This diverse format leads to healing change in the lives of the children and of the parents.